stbrown57/Learning-nodejs/Student-Labels/README.md

 Start out with [SQLite](.\Docs\AI-Ingest-CSV-data-into-SQLite-DB.md) since inporting and creating a database appears to be similar between the two, and SQLite has been around forever and is used everywhere.

-...Whait a minute, maybe I can inport the [DuckDBClient library](https://observablehq.com/framework/lib/duckdb)
+...Whait a minute, maybe I can inport the [DuckDBClient library](https://observablehq.com/framework/lib/duckdb), but SQLite has a module provided my node.js